rassebas1/play-portfolio-playground/README.md

 This project serves as a personal portfolio to demonstrate my skills in web development, particularly in building interactive and engaging user experiences.
 Each game is developed as a self-contained module with its own components, hooks, and type definitions, showcasing a clean and scalable code architecture.

+## Development Guidelines

+*   **Centralized Constants:** All global constants should be defined in `src/util_const.ts` to ensure a single source of truth and improve maintainability.

 ## Built With

 * [React](https://reactjs.org/)